neerajram30/spotify-playlist-dl/README.md

-# spotify-playlist-downloader
+# Spotify Playlist Downloader
-💚 CLI tool to automatically download spotify playlist to local storage
+This is a CLI tool to automatically download spotify playlist to local storage